College bursaries, lectures and prizes

 - 1994 – Dr Peter M Haddad: "Post natal depression: why getting help is important"

 - 1993 – Prize not awarded

 - 1992 – Dr Ros Ramsay: “The trauma of psychosis: a personal disaster”

 - 1991 – Dr Clare Hilton: “Alcohol in the elderly – a neglected problem”

-Our roll of honour is a list of all College Officers from 1971 and Prize, Fellowship, Award and Medal winners.
+Our roll of honour gives a list of all College Officers from 1971 and all our Prize, Fellowship, Award and Medal winners.